-Defective Laterals Are Bad for the Environment
+Defective Laterals Are Bad for The Environment

-Broken laterals can allow tree roots or debris into your lateral pipe, which may cause blockages, building backups, or overflows in the environment.
+Broken laterals can allow tree roots or debris into the pipe, which may cause blockages, building backups, or overflows in the environment.
 And leaking pipes allow wastewater to reach groundwater or area waterways, which adds to water pollution.